jcubic/awesome-ascii/readme.md

 ### Isomorphic

-Libraries that can run in browser or Node.js (it may require to use browserify About this section.
-Optional.
-Keep this short and focus on the list.
+Libraries that can run in browser or Node.js (it may require to use browserify)

 - [figlet.js](https://github.com/patorjk/figlet.js)
 - [ascii-canvas](https://github.com/jcubic/ascii-canvas)